Klondike (TV series): Production

 Ziv-United Artists Television produced Klondike on a low budget.
 William Conrad served as producer for the series.
 Vic Mizzy and Mann Curtis composed the show's theme music.
 The series was based on the book The Klondike Fever by Pierre Berton.
 It was an early lead role for James Coburn.

 After Klondike was cancelled in mid-season, Ziv Television needed to fulfill its contract for the 1960–61 season with NBC, so Ralph Taeger and James Coburn immediately moved together to a new Ziv-produced series, Acapulco, in which they were cast as a pair of twentieth-century beachcombers in Acapulco, Mexico.
 Acapulco aired in Klondike′s time slot, premiering two weeks after the broadcast of Klondike′s last new episode.

 Broadcast history

-Eighteen episodes of Klondike were produced.
+Seventeen episodes of Klondike were produced.
 They aired on NBC on Mondays at 9:00 p.m.
 Eastern Time from October 10, 1960, to February 13, 1961.